 While the family is on the waiting list, the family must immediately inform the SHA of changes in contact information, including current residence, mailing address, and phone number.
-The changes must be submitted in writing.
+The changes must be completed on the online application portal.

 4-II.F.
 UPDATING THE WAITING LIST [24 CFR 982.204]